oasis-tcs/openc2-ap-er/oc2edr.md

 1. The unique name of the EDR schema is `oasis-open.org/openc2/v1.0/ap-edr`
 2. The namespace identifier (nsid) referring to the EDR schema is:  `edr`
-3. The definitions of and conformance requirements for these types are contained in this document
+3. The definitions and conformance requirements for these types are contained in this document

 ## 2.1 OpenC2 Command Components
 The components of an OpenC2 Command include Actions, Targets, Actuators and associated Arguments and Specifiers.
 Appropriate aggregation of the components will define a Command-body that is meaningful in the context of an EDR.